dwoz045/ascii-cam-filter/README.md

 # ascii-cam-filter
-Converts live camera feed into ascii-characters based on the relative intensity of each pixel
+A real-time ASCII camera filter written in Python.
+Captures live video from webcam and renders in terminal based on relative intensity of pixels in the feed.

+## Requirements
+- Python 3.8+
+- OpenCV
+- A terminal that supports ANSI escape codes